tensorflow/community/rfcs/20201221-tfmot-compression-api.md

   @abc.abstractmethod
   def init_training_weights(
       self, pretrained_weight: tf.Tensor):
-    """Initialize training weights for the training model.
-It calls the `add_training_weight` method several times to add training weights.
+    """Initialize training weights for the compressible weight.

+    It calls the `add_training_weight` to add a training weight for a given `pretrained_weight`.
+A `pretrained_weight` can have multiple training weights.
+We initialize the training weights for each compressible weight by just calling this function for each.

     Args:
       pretrained_weight: tf.Tensor of a pretrained weight of a layer that will